hchiam/please/README.md

     python interpreter.py text.txt

-You can see example "source code" in text.txt that interpreter.py will interpret as Please code.
+You can see example "source code" in text.txt, which interpreter.py will interpret as Please code.

 # Why?